-This course will provide students with basic concepts central to the study of local, state and national government while instilling in students the qualities of good citizenship so important in a representative democracy.
+This course will provide students with basic concepts central to the study of local, state and national government, the U.S. Constitution and the Bill or Rights while instilling in students the qualities of good citizenship so important in a representative democracy.
 The course will also focus on current events and the social and political issues of the day.